WordPress Event Calendar Shortcodes By EventPrime

 Still, if you are on any other backend page, just click on the ‘EventPrime‘ menu to begin using it.
 For the frontend, the process is as simple.
 EventPrime provides a complete set of shortcodes to create your events calendar system on the frontend.

-Not only that, EventPrime creates these page for you itself.
+Not only that, EventPrime creates these pages for you itself.
 So that all you have to do is tweak these pages to add your desired content.
+The events calendar shortcodes are very handy to create events.
 EventPrime’s shortcodes will continue to render the event calendar.

 WordPress Event Calendar Shortcodes